Everything to know about the last supermoon of 2022

-And just to really remind you that words are meaningless and the moon is always just the moon no matter what we decide to call it, July 2019′s black moon—otherwise known as a new moon, which is not visible from the ground—was also a supermoon.
-Yes, the moon made its closest approach to Earth on a night we couldn’t see it.
-Just because you can’t snap a pic for your Instagram doesn’t mean the moon isn’t super.
-The closest supermoon of 2021 will also be a new moon.
-On December 4, 2021, our lunar pal will be just 221,708 miles away—truly spitting distance—but we won’t get to see it.
+And just to really remind you that words are meaningless and the moon is always just the moon no matter what we decide to call it: The moon sometimes makes its closest monthly (or even annual) approach to Earth on a night we can’t see it.
+Just because you can’t snap a pic for your Instagram doesn’t mean the new moon isn’t super.
+We had such super moons in January and February of 2022, and will get another one in December.

-The Farmer’s Almanac now lists a handful of alternatives for historical April moon names: Breaking Ice Moon (Algonquin), Budding Moon of Plants and Shrubs (Tlingit), Frog Moon (Cree), and Moon When the Ducks Come Back (Lakota), to name just a few.
+The Farmer’s Almanac now lists a handful of alternatives for historical August moon names: the Black Cherries Moon (Assiniboine), Ricing Moon (Anishinaabe), and Harvest Moon (Dakota), to name just a few.

-Many cultures have traditional names for the full moon in a given month or season, so there’s quite a list to draw from if you’re trying to really plump up a story on a slightly-bigger-than-average view of the moon.
-But these are all based on human calendars and activities and folklore; you will not go outside and see a pink moon in April (or a moon full of beavers in November, for that matter), though I wish it were so.
-Full moons can turn up with a slight tint, but that has nothing to do with what month it is.
+Many cultures have traditional names for the full moon in a given month or season, so there’s quite a list to draw from if you’re trying to really plump up a story on a perfectly pedestrian full moon.
+But these are all based on human calendars and activities and folklore; you will not go outside and see a fish-scale moon in August or a fuchsia moon in April (or a moon full of beavers in November, for that matter), though I wish it were so.

 What is a blue moon?